ardaku/whoami/README.md

 WhoAmI 1.x.y targets Rust 1.40.0 stable and later, and the 1.x.y track will be maintained at least until the release of the Rust 2024 edition.

-The MSRV will only be updated on major version bumps, and version 2.0.0 will target Rust 1.65.0 and later to make use of the `let else` syntax.
+The MSRV will not be updated until version 2.0.0, after which breaking changes may happen on minor releases, and version 2.0.0 will target Rust 1.65.0 and later to make use of the `let else` syntax.
+The current plan is for all 2.x releases to be supported and receive bugfixes at least until sometime in 2027, bumping MSRV only as needed.

 ## Binary
 [whome](https://crates.io/crates/whome): `whoami` command RiR (Re-written in